Rebecca

 Ahsan

 What is excellence?
-This is something I’ve been thinking a lot about recently.
-Is it always being the best?
-Or is it more?
-Is it a state?
-A continuous state of trying to be the best in what you do?
-My thoughts are more with the latter.
-Not a one time achievement, but a state of being—of effort.
+Is it always being the best, or is it more?
+Perhaps we should define it instead as a state: a continuous state of trying to be the best in what you do, maybe?
+Not a one-time achievement, but a state of being—of effort.
 The Oxford English Dictionary defines the word excellent as ‘the quality of being extremely good’.
-I define it as the students I am blessed to meet at the Literacy Club.
+I define it as the students I am blessed to teach at Literacy Club.

 I did not grow up in an affluent area of Birmingham, in fact, I grew up in the lower-class areas of our great city.
-Being from such a background, I did not go to a prestigious school, nor was I even cognizant of the existence of 11+ in primary school.
-The one thing that I can say was that I read voraciously, and was inexplicably awed by the power of the human mind, imagination and creation.
+Being from such a background, I did not go to a prestigious school, nor was I even cognizant of the existence of 11+ in Primary School.
+The one thing that I can say was that due to great teachers I learnt to fall in love with reading in Year 4; I read voraciously, and was inexplicably awed by the power of the human mind, imagination and the art of creating a beautiful book.

-Fast forward a few years and now I’ve been teaching English since 2016; I attained a first class degree and a Masters in English Language and Linguistics from the University of Birmingham, where I still guest-lead the Jumuah; whilst at Uni, I co-founded the tag archery company Trickshot Archery (we work with Blue Coats annually, Olive School weekly and many other schools around Birmingham) and later, JustOud.
-After many years of writing, I have finally finished The Eternity Train (a Young Adult novel which you/the kids can read here).
+Fast forward a few years (I'll quickly list these out) and I've been teaching English since 2016; I attained a first-class degree (hons) and a Masters in English Language and Linguistics from the University of Birmingham, where I still guest-lead the Jumuah; I co-founded the tag archery company Trickshot Archery (we work with Blue Coats annually, Olive School weekly and many other schools around Birmingham), and later, JustOud.
+After four years of writing, I finished The Eternity Train in 2023; I founded Literacy Club Publishing and wrote a number of textbooks based on 11+ comprehension skills.

-I initially taught English at the Academic Enrichment Centre, then Literacy Club, along with Ucademy (who are purely online now; I still highly recommend them for KS3 and above).
-I’ve been proudly teaching nearly all year groups since I started and it’s honestly the best job in the world, though, is it still a job if you love what you do and do what you love?
-Having the honour of watching children work so diligently and consistently achieve success—I couldn’t have asked for a more rewarding way to spend my years.
-I love seeing people strive, and to see such conscientiousness from such young minds really shows us how much we, as adults, should do.
+To begin, I initially taught English at the Academic Enrichment Centre, then Literacy Club, along with Ucademy (I still highly recommend them for KS3/4).
+I’ve been proudly teaching Year 3s to Year 12s since 2016 and it’s honestly the best job in the world.
+Having the honour of watching children work so diligently and consistently achieve—I couldn’t have asked for a more rewarding way to spend my years.
+I appreciate seeing people strive, and to see such conscientiousness from such young minds really shows us how much we as adults should similarly do.
+Coming to this year, I started my PhD at the University of Cambridge in October 2024, running experimental research focusing on Comprehension Strategies in the 11+, so as to hopefully provide a research-driven, excellent education in this field to all students.

-Blessed is the only word to describe my life right now.
-I do not feel like anyone should champion me—yet Rebecca champions me.
-So, I am extremely grateful to be where I am today, coming from where I come from, and to have the chance to teach the incredible, brilliant minds I teach now.
+Blessed is the only word to describe my life.
+I do not feel like anyone should champion me, yet Rebecca champions me.
+So I am extremely grateful to be where I am today, coming from where I came from yesterday, and to have the chance to teach the incredible, brilliant minds I teach everyday.

 To end, I want to say that the teachers at Literacy Club are some of the best tutors (and honestly, people) that I have met—period.
-I started because of my friend Sulayman.
-But I stayed because of the family.
+I started because of my friend Dr Sulayman.
+I stayed because of the family.
 Rebecca’s passion, care and diligence has created some of the best 11+ syllabi and general literacy tuition I have had the pleasure of coming across, and you will genuinely have made a spectacular choice regardless of which tutor you choose.
 Literacy Club is a team effort—a team that I am honoured to be a part of.
-In terms of teaching, if I am blessed enough to teach your child, I will try my utmost to provide them with all that I can: an education that aims to raise the people of tomorrow, people who love to learn and people who love to improve, and ultimately, perhaps most of all, I want to provide an education that in some way glimmers with fondness when our students look back on their literary journey—for they are and forever will be, literally, students of excellence.
+If I am blessed enough to teach your child, I will try my utmost to provide them with all that I can: an education that aims to raise good people of tomorrow, people who love to read and people who love to learn, and ultimately, I want to provide an education that in some way glimmers with fondness when our students look back on their literary journey—children who will grow to be adults, but hopefully, forever students of excellence.

 Amanah